timescale/docs/use-timescale/data-tiering/creating-data-tiering-policy.md

 ## List tiered chunks

 <Highlight type="info">
-Tiering a chunk schedules the chunk for migration to the low-cost bottomless storage tier but, won't be tiered immediately.
+Tiering a chunk schedules the chunk for migration to the object storage tier but, won't be tiered immediately.
 It may take some time tiering to complete.
 You can continue to query a chunk during migration.
 </Highlight>

-To see which chunks are tiered into the low-cost bottomless storage tier, use the `tiered_chunks` informational view:
+To see which chunks are tiered into the object storage tier, use the `tiered_chunks` informational view:

 ```sql